kathechu/GEOG464/README.md

 # Pollution Site Proximity and Socioeconomic Class in Philadelphia
-### GEOG464: Advanced Spatial Analysis in Stata and ArcGIS Pro
+### GEOG 464: Advanced Spatial Analysis in Stata and ArcGIS Pro
 ### Spring 2024

 ## About